"Our paintings are snippets of our lives turned into fantasy spaces. They are past memories, present emotions, and future hopes" -Tsz Kam

 Ghost forests, ethereal portals, emerald teal water, thick foliage or swamps, and delicate waterfalls; this is what Dead Jungle has revealed itself to me as.

-I started this series in 2018 with its focus being high-contrasts, thick foliage, and familiar but alien landscapes.
+I started this series in 2018 with its focus being high-contrasts, thick foliage, and subtle alien landscapes.
 This series was born from a large (5' x 4') canvas I had spent a while doing an abstract black and white on, but was never really happy with.
 After six months of it hanging up, I pulled it down and began a new experiment with yellow oxide, violet cobalt, teal, and Australian olive green.
 It was as if the color almost grew from the dead black and grey husk of a prior painting and into a vibrant thick jungle; that piece was named Enigma.

 I have since then completed 7 pieces in this ongoing series, almost all of which have which been sold.
 Their purpose is to make the viewer feel like they are hidden, looking out onto a brightly contrasted event of some great magnitude.